-a) # of Tier 1 CEUs for funded students Χ Tier 1 CEU Rate Plus, b) # of Tier 2 CEUs for funded students X Tier 2 CEU Rate Plus, c) # of Tier 3 CEUs for funded students X Tier 3 CEU Rate Plus, d) # of funded students with codes 500, 550 or X High School Base Rate 640 Α. riigii concor base Nate

-Note: Tiers 2 and 3 include Class Size Funding, therefore, all accredited funded private school CEUs are funded at the Tier 1 rate.
-See Sections 8.1, 8.3 and 9.1 for applicable funding rates.
+a) # of Tier 1 CEUs for funded students X Tier 1 CEU Rate Plus, b) # of Tier 2 CEUs for funded students Χ Tier 2 CEU Rate Plus, c) # of Tier 3 CEUs for funded students Χ Tier 3 CEU Rate Plus, d) # of Tier 4 CEUs for funded students Χ Tier 4 CEU Rate Plus, e) # of funded students coded 500, 550 or 640 X High School Base Rate Plus, f) # of CEUs for ADLC courses X 44% of the Tier CEU Rate Tiers 2 and 3 include Class Size Funding, therefor are funded at the Tier 1 rate.
+See sections 8.1, 8.3 and 9.1 for applicable fundi dited funded private school CEUs coo coolicile citi, cie alla citi foi applicable fallal

 - 1. School authorities must provide students with access to: - a) up to 950 hours of instruction for Grade 1; - b) a minimum of 950 hours of instruction for Grades 2 to 9; - c) a minimum of 1000 hours of instruction for Grades 10 to 12; and - d) a minimum of 25 hours of instruction per high school credit timetabled for both the student and teacher in the same time period.
 (Exception 8 (b) this section). - All individuals who are at least 5 years, 6 months of age but less than 20 years old on September 1 may be eligible for this funding.
 See definition of funded student and funded child in the Glossary of Terms. - 3.
 Under no circumstances can an individual be counted as both a funded student and as a funded child in the same school year. - 4.
 High school courses taken by Grade 9 students in a summer program, prior to the start of their Grade 10 Fall term will not be included in the calculation of the 60 Credit Enrolment Unit (CEU) annual limit for funding outlined in Allocation Criteria #8 of this section. - 5.
-The Superintendent and Secretary-Treasurer of school jurisdictions are required to sign and submit to School Finance a Declaration of Management (form 11AE1.2d) on an annual basis. - 6.
+The Superintendent and Secretary-Treasurer of school jurisdictions are required to sign and submit to School Finance a Declaration of Management (form 13AE1.2c) on an annual basis. - 6.
 Funding may be provided to the resident school board of a funded student who attends school in another school authority with which their resident school board has an education services agreement.
 The agreement must be submitted to the School Finance Branch by November 15 for review and funding approval. - 7.
-A student may be funded for an academic program associated with an activity program offered outside of Alberta (but in Canada) if: - a) the student meets the criteria of a funded student; - b) the activity program is not offered in Alberta; - the student was selected by audition or another substantive selection method to be part of the program; and - a signed education services agreement has been submitted to School Finance Branch by November 15.

-- 8. Criteria for funding for eligible students in Grades 10 to 12:

-- a) Funding is provided on a CEU basis for senior high school courses as follows:

-- i.
-Credit Value 1 = 1 CEU,

-- ii.
-Credit Value 3 = 2.5 CEUs.
+A student may be funded for an academic program associated with an activity program offered outside of Alberta (but in Canada) if: - a) the student meets the criteria of a funded student; - b) the activity program is not offered in Alberta: - the student was selected by audition or another substantive selection method to be part of the program; and - a signed education services agreement has been submitted to School Finance Branch by November 15. - 8.
+Criteria for funding for eligible students in Grades 10 to 12: - a) Funding is provided on a CEU basis for senior high school courses as follows: - i.
+Credit Value 1 = 1 CEU, - ii.
+Credit Value 3 = 2.5 CEUs, - iii.

-- iii.
 Credit Value 5 = 5 CEUs.

-Funding is based on the CEU Funding Tiers listed in Section 9.1, and on the rates listed in Sections 8.1 and 8.3.
+Funding is based on the CEU Funding Tiers listed in section 9.1, and on the rates listed in sections 8.1 and 8.3.
 Note: Tiers 2 and 3 CEU funding includes Class Size funding, and therefore only applies to school jurisdictions and not to accredited funded private schools.